hard1n/ToDo-app/README.md

-# ToDoapp
+# ToDo App

-Made this app to reinforce the JS concepts and practice the DOM manipulation
+Made this app to reinforce JS concepts and practice the DOM manipulation

-## Using...
+## Built With

-- HTML, CSS & Bootstrap
+- HTML5, CSS3 + Bootstrap
 - Vanilla JavaScript